InSite Elevation Pro System Requirements

 - Two Monitors Recommended: Multiple monitors allow for increased productivity.

-Customers that employ security practices that prevent use of this technology limit our ability to help them in a prompt time frame.
-More information on GoToAssist security and configuration can be found here:
+Customers that employ security practices that prevent use of screen sharing limit our ability to help them in a prompt time frame.
+Learn more about GoToAssist security and configuration.

 SYSTEM FAQ